ThomasB123/Haskell/README.md

 # Haskell

-Just a collection of basic Haskell files
+Just a collection of Haskell files